Answers From Respected Florida Attorneys

-We know that you likely have questions when it comes to family law, business law, guardianship, estate planning, and probate, as these can be complex issues.
+We know that you likely have questions when it comes to probate, family law, guardianship, estate planning and business law, as these can be complex issues.
 At Mara Law, P.A., we are here for you, providing you with the answers to all of your questions.
 Below you will find the answers to some of the common questions we encounter from clients:

-If you have further questions after reviewing these FAQs, please don’t hesitate to contact Mara Law, P.A., by calling 386-672-8081 or contacting us online.
-Our office is conveniently located in Ormond Beach.
-We serve people across our region, including Daytona Beach, Port Orange, Seville, New Smyrna Beach, Bunnell, Palm Coast, Flagler Beach and Barberville.
+If you have further questions after reviewing these FAQ, please don’t hesitate to contact Mara Law, P.A., by calling 386-661-8660 or by contacting us online.
+Our offices are conveniently located in Ormond Beach with appointments also scheduled in Palm Coast.
+We serve people across our region, including Ormond Beach, Daytona Beach, Port Orange, Seville, New Smyrna Beach, Bunnell, Palm Coast, Flagler Beach and Barberville.

 First of all, it would be better if you were not paying the mortgage any longer.
 Your settlement agreement should have included language requiring your ex-wife to assume the existing mortgage or refinance the home loan.
 Assuming such a provision was not included in the original settlement, you may now want to file a petition requesting that the court modify the settlement agreement to require your ex-wife to either assume or modify the mortgage.
 To get this approved, you would have to show a substantial change in circumstances.
 The fact that you can’t get a mortgage may qualify as a substantial change in circumstances.